|Chair||Dimitris Koureas, Naturalis Biodiversity Center, firstname.lastname@example.org|

 - Halting biodiversity loss and implementation of the relevant national and European legislation.

-MOBILISE has six Working Groups – open for participation by interested researchers, the rules for joining MOBILISE can be found here – that work on all the topics necessary to achieve its goals.
+To efficiently achieve its goals, the MOBILISE work plan is divided among six Working Groups.
+These groups are open for participation by interested researchers – the rules for joining MOBILISE can be found here.
 These Working Groups are:

 - WG1: Assessment of existing systems and standards